 Related: Macro Newborn Photography

-Another of my favourite places to take photos of babies is on their parents bed and these are the poses I love the most:
+Another of my favourite places to take photos of babies is on their parents’ bed!
+These are the poses I love the most:

 Easy poses with the parents that I like to try and get:

 I love to shoot fairly wide open to let light in and create a nice blurred background, which helps make newborn twins photography soft and dreamy.